igor0ser/marvel/readme.md

 Task
 ------

- *  Next improvements would be considered as bonuses:
+Application "Statistics tool"
- *  Ability to select shape of face, nose, glasses, etc...​
+Work with any free API (choose any topic) and visualize statistics/data.
- *  Ability to load some parts (e.g. glasses) from image file
+List of different API's, feel free use any of it: [https://github.com/toddmotto/public-apis](https://github.com/toddmotto/public-apis)

- *  Animation of some face parts
+ *  User can switch charts (e.g. user see one chart, then clicks "Show other chart", result: user can see another chart) and change their colors.
- *  Ability to save image to file and download
+ *  User can filter values/ranges, that used on chart, or change initial data.
- *  Integrate in angular or react application
+ *  Use layouts in order to visualize complicated set of data (hierarchies, graph etc.).

 Evaluation Criteria
-1 - Application with static canvases on which user can see few images
+1 - Two charts (first - bar chart).
-2 - first point + 1 more improvements from list above
+2 - first point + 1 more improvements from list above.
 3 - first point + 2 more improvements from list above
 4 - first point + 3 more improvements from list above